What is MCRide?

 - Transfer cards will no longer be sold on the MCRide dial-a-ride service.
 Transfers will continue to be sold on the fixed bus routes.

-- Pace passes will not be accepted on MCRide.
+- Pace passes and the Ventra app are not be accepted on MCRide.

 - To sign up for periodic e-mail updates about this service, subscribe here.